DexyStorm/gnoP/readme.md

-This is just a small Pong game made in pygame. to run this game you need to have Python and Pygame installed.
+This is just a small Pong game made in pygame. to run this game you need to have Python installed

 When/If you have both of those things installed, just cd into the game folder, and copy&paste these commands in order from top to bottom